Installation

 value: pool-documentation

-This file can be imported in the Admin Panel under Communication/Pools tab or using octo-cli command line tool using command ImportRt.
+This file can be imported in Refinery Studio under Communication/Pools tab or using octo-cli command line tool using command ImportRt.

 Step 2: Create a namespace and secret

 We need to create a secret for the connection to the message broker.
-The secret pattern is {TenantId}-{PoolName}-octo-mesh-connection and is stored in the namespace pool-documentation.
+The secret pattern is {TenantId}-{PoolRtId}-octo-mesh-connection and is stored in the namespace pool-documentation.
 The secret contains the username and password for the message broker.
-The following example shows the secret:
+Using the pool runtime entity id 65d5c447b420da3fb12381bb from Step 1, the secret name is meshtest-65d5c447b420da3fb12381bb-octo-mesh-connection:

 apiVersion: v1